safahas/wizword_new/README.md

   - Contextual one‑liners are generated from Bio; otherwise fallback to first‑letter hints.
   - Generic “Related to your profile” hints are avoided and cleaned via a migration.

+### Personal Hint Generation & Persistence

+- First build and profile‑save behavior:
+  - When your Bio (or related profile fields) changes and you save, the app rebuilds your Personal pool up to `PERSONAL_POOL_MAX`.
+  - It requests items via API first within a short time budget; if the API returns fewer than requested, the remainder is filled offline so the pool is usable immediately.
+  - Existing API hints for matching words are reused to avoid unnecessary calls when your Bio changes.
+- Background upgrades (session‑independent):
+  - A background worker periodically reattempts API generation for Personal pool items that still use local hints, one attempt per pass, limited per user by `PERSONAL_WORKER_BATCH_PER_USER` and per word by `PERSONAL_POOL_API_ATTEMPTS`.
+  - Successful API hints overwrite local hints and are saved to `users_bio.json`.
+  - Respects API quota warnings and pauses under critical quota.
+- Data fields in `personal_pool` items:
+  - `word`: the selected word
+  - `hint`: latest hint text
+  - `hint_source`: `api` or `local`
+  - `api_attempts`: number of API tries so far (capped by `PERSONAL_POOL_API_ATTEMPTS`)

 ### Environment Variables (Personal Pool)

 Add these to `.env` as needed: